 The Derbys continued to live at 352 Beacon until 1910, when they moved to Milton.
-He died in August of 1914, and Sarah Derby moved to 13 Hereford.
+He died in August of 1914, and she moved to 13 Hereford.

-By mid-1910, 352 Beacon was purchased from Hasket Derby by the estate of sugar manufacturer and merchant Henry R. Reed.
-It became the home of his widow, Sarah A. (Brewster) Reed, and their unmarried daughters: Ida Bartlett Reed, Emily Spaulding Reed, and Mary Taylor Reed.
+On April 15, 1910, 352 Beacon was purchased from Hasket Derby by the estate of sugar manufacturer and merchant Henry R. Reed.
+It became the home of his widow, Sarah A. (Brewster) Reed, and their unmarried daughters, Ida Bartlett Reed, Emily Spaulding Reed, and Mary Taylor Reed.
 They previously had lived in an apartment at 333 Commonwealth.
 They also maintained a home in Marion.
-They continued to live at 352 Beacon in 1917.

 Mary T. Reed traveled to Europe in December of 1916 to engage in war relief work.
 She remained there until after the war.

 Hugh Bancroft was an attorney.
-Jane Bancroft’s step-father was Clarence Walker Barron, who owned the controlling interest in Dow, Jones & Company and was publisher of the Wall Street Journal and Barron’s National Financial Weekly.
+Jane Bancroft’s step-father was Clarence Walker Barron of 334 Beacon, who owned the controlling interest in Dow, Jones & Company and was publisher of the Wall Street Journal and Barron’s National Financial Weekly.
 Hugh Bancroft joined Clarence Barron’s publishing enterprises and, after Clarence Barron’s death in October of 1928, he became publisher of the Wall Street Journal.

 Hugh Bancroft died in October of 1933.
 After his death, Jane Bancroft assumed control of Dow, Jones & Co.
 She continued to live at 352 Beacon and in Cohasset until her death in December of 1949.

-In 1950, 352 Beacon was acquired by real estate dealer Joseph Goodman.
-Joseph Goodman et al were the assessed owners from 1951.
-In April of 1950, he filed for (and subsequently received) permission to convert the property from a single-family dwelling into seven apartments, with the remodeling designed by Herman Feer.
+On April 6, 1950, 352 Beacon was acquired by real estate dealer Joseph Goodman and architect Herman L. Feer.
+In April of 1950, Joseph Goodman filed for (and subsequently received) permission to convert the property from a single-family dwelling into seven apartments, with the remodeling designed by Herman Feer.

-The property changed hands and in November of 1982 was purchased by Diane Perry, trustee of The River View Investment Trust.
+On November 15, 1982, 352 Beacon was purchased from Edgren Realty by Diane Perry, trustee of The River View Investment Trust.
 In December of 1983, she applied for permission to change the occupancy from seven apartments to six apartments and one law office.
 Her application was denied and her appeal was dismissed by the Board of Appeal.

 In November of 1983, Victor A. Conklin purchased 352 Beacon from Diane Perry.
 In October of 1984, he applied for (and subsequently received) permission to construct a penthouse.
 In February he 1985, he transferred the property to himself as trustee of the 352 Beacon Street Trust.
 In March of 1985, he applied for permission to construct a garage at the rear of the property.
 His application was denied and his appeal was dismissed without prejudice by the Board of Appeal.

-By 1986, Vincent Mascia had succeeded Victor Conklin as trustee of the 352 Beacon Street Trust.
+In January of 1986, Vincent Mascia replaced Victor Conklin as trustee of The 352 Beacon Street Trust.
 In August of 1986, he applied for (and subsequently received) permission to construct a three-car garage at the rear of the building.

-In September of 1986, he converted the property into seven condominium units, the 352 Beacon Street Condominium.
+On September 11, 1986, Vincent Mascia converted the property into seven condominium units, the 352 Beacon Street Condominium.